- Vintage-Look Paper Party Supplies

 - Ceramic Teapot

 - Teapot Cake Topper

 The tradition of an afternoon tea party dates back to 1840s England and still retains its charm.
-Whether they’re inspired by Disney Princesses, Alice in Wonderland, or just miniature treats, here are some sweet and dainty tea party ideas for kids.
+So whether they’re inspired by Disney Princesses, Alice in Wonderland, or just miniature treats, here are some sweet and dainty tea party ideas for kids.

 These sweet little teapot centerpieces are great decoration ideas for setting the vibe at your tables.
 As this is a tea party theme, the kids will be spending more time at the table than perhaps they would at another party, so make those tables pop!

 When dealing with young children, you’re always better off with a plastic tablecloth– one which you can trash or at least hose down with a blast of water.
 This one is so pretty (look at those golden faux-scalloped edges!) you’ll forget that it’s not fine linen.

 These homemade teacups and saucers are super sweet and very easy to put together, as shown by The Thrifty Little Mom.
 You can make them using English round tea biscuits or round shortbread, marshmallows, mint lifesavers, rainbow sprinkles, and a little powdered sugar.

 Let’s talk tea party games!
 This downloadable bingo game includes 40 beautiful bingo cards, five pages of caller cards, and instructions on how to play.
 Each bingo card is ready to print, but if you don’t have the time the seller can print and send for an extra cost.

 You can’t have a high tea without some cake stands to stack your sweet treats and sandwiches on!
 These are perfect in plain pink as they serve as a neutral backdrop against all the fancy floral party supplies and colorful party food.
 You get two towers per pack.